Former top BofA female banker settles 'bro's club' bias lawsuit

-NEW YORK, Sept 21 (Reuters) - Bank of America Corp has settled a lawsuit by a former top female banker who had accused it of being a "bro's club" that favored male employees over women, and punishing her because she complained about questionable activity.
+NEW YORK (Reuters) - Bank of America Corp (BAC.N) has settled a lawsuit by a former top female banker who had accused it of being a "bro's club" that favored male employees over women, and punishing her because she complained about questionable activity.

 Terms of the settlement of Megan Messina's lawsuit were not disclosed in a Wednesday filing in Manhattan federal court.
 The filing said the case was dismissed and cannot be brought again.